-Some people call flip-phones “dumb phones”, but we think stars are definitely on to something.
-There’s no denying the security of flip phones in the age of iCloud account being hacked and confidential emails being leaked.
+Some people call flip phones “dumb phones”, but we think stars are definitely on to something.
+There’s no denying the security of flip phones in the age of iCloud accounts being hacked and confidential emails being leaked.
 Obama isn’t allowed to have an iPhone for security reasons – although he does admit to using an iPad on occasion.
-In fact most celebs cycle between a flip phone and a smartphone, it seems.
+In fact, most celebs cycle between a flip phone and a smartphone, it seems.

 Blackberry devices are nearly impossible to hack?
 Kim Kardashian knows this and that’s why this is the only device she uses for emails.
 She’s told reporter she adores the company, would buy it if she could and stocks up on old devices on eBay.